 My workshops are fun, memorable, and use methods that help your team explore the topics you want them to explore.

-One recent workshop participant told me, a good five months after the workshop:
+And here’s a comment from one more workshop.
+This participant had this to say to me, a good five months after the workshop:

 “Our staff so loved your presentation!
 We talk about it a lot.
 Even this past Monday some of the staff were explaining it to our President and reenacting parts of the improv.”